tu-studio/hpc-cluster-ml-workflow/docs/USAGE.md

 pip freeze > requirements.txt
 ```

-Docker images are automatically rebuilt and pushed to Docker Hub when `requirements.txt`, `Dockerfile`, or `docker_image.yml` are updated by the github workflow.
+Docker images are automatically rebuilt and pushed to Docker Hub when `requirements.txt`, `Dockerfile`, or `docker_image.yml` are updated by the GitHub workflow.
 If you trigger an image build, ensure it is completed and pushed before proceeding.

 **Note**: On the HPC cluster, the Docker image is automatically pulled and converted to a Singularity image with the command `singularity pull docker://<your_image_name>` in the `slurm_job.sh` script.